jahleeljackson/essays/README.md

     - Reasonable upkeep of hygiene and physical appearance.

-    - Limiting of digital or predatory media as there are immoral qualities inherent in its function and purpose.
+    - Limiting digital or predatory media as there are immoral qualities inherent in its function and purpose.

     - Exercising self-compassion.